daronphang/coding_resources/python/flask/unit_testing.md

 ## Flask Test Client:
-Test client to replicate the environment that exists when an app is running inside web server.
+Test client to replicate the environment (to certain extent) that exists when an app is running inside web server.
+Requests are received and routed to appropriate view functions, and response are generated and returned.
+After a view function executes, can test response passed to the test.

 ```python
 import unittest